EddieZhu22/Queue-based-temperature-model/README.md

 ## Description
 This is a repository is for the Queue-based Temperature Model (QTM).
-Based on traffic flow theory and fluid approximation queuing theory, this model highlights a simplified version of the world's atmosphere and the relationships between solar radiation and total solar energy to draw several useful inferences about the system's performance, resilience, and adaptability.
+Based on fluid queuing theory, this model highlights a simplified version of the world's atmosphere and the relationships between solar radiation and total solar energy to draw several useful inferences about the system's performance, resilience, and adaptability at multiple scales with little runtime and overhead cost.

 ### Model Overview
 The model first takes in solar radiation & temperature data from a data source.
 Data for a case study done from 2022-2023 used 2019 NSRDB[1] data to attain a modelled 2-meter height and spatially homogeneous gridded dataset usable for the model.